dimagi/commcare-export/README.md

 You'll see the tables printed out.
 Change to `--output-format sql --output URL_TO_YOUR_DB --since DATE` to sync all forms submitted since that date.

-All examples are present in Excel and also equivalent JSON, however it is recommended to use the Excel format as the JSON format may change upon future library releases.
+All example queries are present in Excel and also equivalent JSON, however it is recommended to use the Excel format as the JSON query format may change upon future library releases.

 Command-line Usage
 ------------------